 This game was intended to be read and then played in the same day, picked up and brought to the game table as quick as possible with little preparation.

 - Print and/or Digital: You can get it from DrivethruRPG here.

 - Player Handouts; this includes rules reference pages and character sheets for use in play.
-They do not go over the entirety of the games rules (which are required to play).
-And may be purchased via the links at the beginning of this post.
-Handouts can be downloaded for free from here.
+They can be downloaded for free from here.

-- Extra Sauce #1; Extra Sauce is some additional rules and mechanics or content for RH that I am releasing in little pdfs as I come up with stuff that I think is cool.
-This first one contains my final thoughts on Dungeon Templates and includes an updated version of the playtest 0.5 dungeon “The Needlelands”.
-You can get the PDF for free from here.
+- Extra Sauce #1; Extra Sauce is additional rules and mechanics for RH.
+The first includes Dungeon Templates and an updated version of the playtest 0.5 dungeon “The Needlelands”.
+You can get the PDF for free here.

 This development history is written so that people who were not around when I talked about this game back on Google Plus can look through earlier iterations of the game before publication.
 I think, personally of course, that most earlier versions of the game were barely playable.
 But each version and draft was crucial to forming what would become the end product.
 My little silly fantasy game about trap pokers in caves.

 - Original Micro Game; Runaway Hirelings was originally written as a micro game for a fantasy game design challenge that involved making a fantasy rpg that didn’t use warriors, swords, or the traditional fare you would find in D&D inspired games.
 The original micro game can be downloaded here.

 - Playtest Version 0.2; this is the original playable version of the expanded game that was used for the first couple games of play-testing.
 The quality may be bad, but it is because it is a scanned version of my personal printout that I used.
 It can be downloaded here.